adrianmilne/camel-cometd-demo/README.md

 2. Type 'mvn clean install' to check it builds ok
-	- If you have any problems here - check your maven installation is ok
+	- If you have any problems here - check your maven and java installations are ok

 3. Type 'mvn camel:run'